with a pinch of history from Transylvania

 The - in English - Sibiu Sorroundings represent one of the areas of Romania richest in tradition, even though foreign vacationers are often unaware of its attractions.
 It is situated at the foot of the Cindrel Mountains, south-west of Sibiu, and the remains of a Dacian fortress bear witness to a turbulent history.
 The Dacians inhabited Transylvania long before the invasion of Roman legions in the second century, and they are said to be associated with the Celts.
 Read below for more historic facts.

 In this area, a trip can last you an hour or a day, or even develop into a hiking holiday.
-Here are some examples for sights and tours: you could hike up a mountain slope for a sweeping view of the valley, or to see the jumping fish in the mountain lake of Gura Raului.
-Maybe you’re interested in the old town of Sibiu, a Saxon fortified church, or a trip to the Transalpina, the highest route across the Carpathian Mountains.
-You have various options, and here are some examples:
+Maybe you’re interested in the jumping fish in the mountain lake of Gura Raului, the old town of Sibiu, a Saxon fortified church, or a trip to the Transalpina, the highest route across the Carpathian Mountains.
+You have various options, and here are some examples for sights and tours:

 The small town of Saliste perceives itself as the center of the Marginime.
 From here, a gravel road leads through the continent’s oldest beech forest up to the high plateau of Crint.
 Even before you leave the forest, the first of a good 60 wooden sculptures, often several meters in height, appear between the trees.
 Later they stand scattered among the mountain pastures of Poiana Soarelui (sunny glade).
 These sculptures are an unexpected sight and the artistic result of a year-long session of carvers and sculptors from all parts of the country that took place in the 60s.

 The view of the Transylvanian plain is unique here.
 In good weather you can see all the way to Sibiu, and the mountain range of the Muntii Fagaras behind it.